lcwhite29/Project-NLP/README.md

 - The second model I tried out is a random forest classifier.
 - For this model, I also imported stopwords from nltk and string.
 I used these to make a function which can remove punctuation and stopwords from the reviews as I thought that this might improve the accuracy of the model.
 - Then I imported the TfidfTransformer, the Pipeline and the RandomForestClassifier from sklearn.
-- Once I fitted and predicted using the model the classification report gave the model an accuracy of **0.84**.
+- Once I fitted and predicted using the model, the classification report gave the model an accuracy of **0.84** slightly higher than the previous model.
 - Below is the confusion matrix for the random forest classifier model.
 Note this model is more likely to classify good reviews as bad reviews than the previous model.

 ![](Picture_13.png)

-- To find what the most popular words are for different ratings here I look at using a word cloud.
+- To find what the most popular words are for different ratings I used a word cloud.
 - The first word cloud here is for reviews with a rating of 1 star.

 ![](Picture_14.png)